ARM-software/psa-api/doc/fwu/api/api.rst

       This value is the minimum size and alignment for writing image data to the firmware store.
 For example, this can be set to ``3`` for an implementation where the non-volatile storage used for the firmware store only supports aligned, 64-bit writes.

-      For a component with persistent staging, the data passed to `psa_fwu_write()` must be written into non-volatile storage.
-If this is not aligned with the blocks of storage, this can result in unnecessary complexity and cost in the implementation.
+      For a component that has a non-volatile WRITING state, the data passed to `psa_fwu_write()` must be written into non-volatile storage.
+If this is not aligned with the blocks of storage, this can result in significant complexity and cost in the implementation.

       Aligning the provided data blocks with `PSA_FWU_LOG2_WRITE_ALIGN` is the minimum requirement for a client.
 The method demonstrated in the :secref:`example-multi-write` example, using blocks of size `PSA_FWU_MAX_WRITE_SIZE` until the final block, always satisfies the alignment requirement.